Introduction:

 3:16–19Verse 16 has been described as "God's valentine message".
 However, the following verses speak of increasing polarisation between people, developing Simeon's mysterious prophecy in Luke 2:34.

 3:19cf.
-Luke 12:2, 1 Thessalonians 5:4–7.
+Luke 12:2, John 9:39 and 1 Thessalonians 5:4–7.

 3:21This verse introduces a recurring theme of John's Gospel and 1 John: God is true, and anyone who does not believe what he says makes him out to be a liar; cf. John 3:33, John 14:6, 1 John 1:5–10, 1 John 2:22 and especially 1 John 5:10.